tyeen/BlockJump/README.md

 Then I just wrote some code that check the current location and find where to go next.

-When you press the key combination specified by yourself, you can move around the source code more easier.
+When you press the key combination specified by yourself, you can move around the source code more easier and faster.

 Default Key Combination: